redhat-nfvpe/toad/README.md

 After you finish, you can stop these containers and restart them.

     $ docker-compose stop

-    (To restart them)
+Or, to restart the containers:

     $ docker-compose restart

-The following commands delete the containers.
+The following command deletes the containers:

     $ docker-compose down